Deuter Kid Comfort Pro Review

 Storage

 The Pro has a water bottle pocket on either side of the pack that passengers can reach to stay hydrated.
 It also has a place for a hydration bladder in a special pocket and loops on each shoulder strap so you can run the tube on either side.
-You'll need to buy your own bladder, but it is nice that the pocket exists.
+You'll need to buy a hydration bladder, but it is nice that the pocket exists.

-The main storage compartment is large and deep enough for all your essentials.
-The pocket is accessible when the backpack is off or by a helper.
+The main storage compartment is large and deep enough for all your essentials, such as diapers, a spare outfit for your baby, a top-ranked baby bottle or a cup from our best sippy cup review, etc. The pocket is accessible when the backpack is off or by a helper.
 The compartment has an elasticated strap that cinches and a plastic hook/loop at the top.
 The pack also has a medium-sized pocket on the back.
 The pocket is fairly deep and closes with Velcro.

-The detachable daypack stows (above left) inside the main compartment and is a handy way to keep diaper changing supplies on hand.
-The daypack is simple with one pocket inside; it can be used by an adult or child.
+The detachable daypack stows (above left) inside the main compartment and is a handy way to keep diaper-changing supplies on hand.
+The daypack is simple, with one pocket inside; an adult or child can use it.
 There is also a dedicated pocket for canopy storage on the back near the cockpit (above right).